 The permit application fees (9VAC5-80-2250 et seq.) apply to permit applications submitted after July 1, 2012.
 A fee form has been added and should be completed with your application.
-Fees are updated each January 1st to reflect the changes in the Consumer Price Index (CPI).
+Fees are updated each January 1st to reflect the changes in the Consumer Price Index (CPI); the 2014 air permit program fees have been published and the 2014 fee form is now available.
 Implementation guidance on permit application fees has also been developed and should be helpful in determining what fee you should pay.
 Please note that a permit application will not be processed until the appropriate fee has been received.
 Sources seeking an administrative amendment or sources that are classified as “true minor” are not required to pay an application fee.
 Please contact your Regional Air Permit Manager if you have specific questions about your permit application fee.

 |Title V Complex Major Source*